 It is an algebraic magic square of order 6.
 The letter S represents sum of a magic square of order 6.
 See below two examples with even and odd magic sums:

 It is a pandiagonal magic square of order 6.
 The letter S represent the magic sum of order 6.
 In order to get non-decimal entries, the magic sum should be multiple of 6.
 If the entries in a magic square of order 6 are sequential numbers, then it is impossible to get pandiagonal magic square.
 In this case the entries are non-sequential type.
-See below two examples with even and odd magic sums:
+See below two examples:

 It is a pandiagonal magic square of order 6.
 The letter S represent the semi-magic sum of order 3.
 In order to get non-decimal entries, the magic sum of order 6 should be multiple of 6.
 If the entries in a magic square of order 6 are sequential numbers, then it is impossible to get pandiagonal magic square.
 In this case the entries are non sequential.
 See an example below.